display-design-studio/vue-player/README.md

 </template>
 ```
 ## Events
-We have chosen the following events, but they may change in the future.
+We have chosen the following events, but they may change.

 See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#events) for more info.
 | Event                 | Description          |